 Patient Y is also 26.
 He has a very similar profile.
 Add to it binge drinking on the weekend and an involved relationship with marijuana.
 More moonshine.
 Y did have a group of friends he maintained since high school.
 The current relationship was totally based on weekend drinking.

 Patient Z was an attractive 23 year old female.
 Her mom initiated treatment after watching The Bing Bang Theory on TV and identifying her daughter’s problem as selective mutism; the same as Raj on the show.
 Selective mutism is a variation of obsessive compulsive disorder.
 In essence; it’s a speaking phobia.
 Although very attractive and athletic, and a member of the college’s elite sailing team Z could not socialize without alcohol in college.
 In addition she experienced major anxiety in situations that required verbal performance and critical thinking without being dependent on mother.

 XYZ are examples of hundreds and hundreds of the approximately 10,000 individuals with social anxiety with whom I have worked since 1978.
 If you are concerned about an individual with a similar profile understand that because of the social anxiety induced pain the sufferer chooses social avoidance rather than embracing interactive life.
-Sadly, such sufferers mistake true pleasure for the avoidance of social anxiety .
-The avoidance becomes a compulsion or addiction.
+Sadly, such sufferers mistake true pleasure for the avoidance of social anxiety.
+The avoidance becomes a compulsion.